GraphPath’s “Knowledge Graph as a Service” could insert AI into global corporates

 Now a new company, GraphPath hopes the change that.
 A startup created by parent company Aunken Labs, GraphPath already has a long history in AI.
 It’s founder, Demian Bellumio, has been building tech companies with a machine learning component for over a decade.
 If anyone should know how to execute this idea, he should.

 GraphPath officially comes out of the gate today with two main announcements.
-The first is that its acquiring Socialmetrix.
+The first is that it’s acquiring Socialmetrix.

 This is described as a “leader in the multi-language social analytics and listening space.
 GraphPath is going to use it to accelerate its deployment into enterprises across the US and Latin America.
 Socialmetrix received a minority investment from UK-based DMGT in 2011.